Skip to content

 “My conservative client only wants ideas that are safe!”

 Maybe.
-Then again, if you don’t ever stick your neck out and give your client a truly big idea, I’ll guarantee there’s someone else out there who’d be happy to.
+Then again, if you don’t ever stick your neck out and give this decision maker a truly big idea, I’ll guarantee someone out there would be more than happy to do so.

 The solution: Stick your neck out!